 Global Workforce Analytics has anticipated that the new normal is bringing into play a hybrid working model, where 25-30% of the workforce will be operating remotely several days a week by the end of 2021.
 With this change, a new era of business communication and collaboration is emerging.
 The use of video conferencing solutions is exponentially rising.
 Research has shown that 76% of remote employees use video conferencing solutions for work purposes.
 With each new technology comes new security risks that organizations must combat.
 Your company must adopt appropriate security best practices for video conferencing solutions to have a smooth and secure experience.

-Here are 10 Must-Follow Video Conferencing Security Best Practices:
+Here are 10 Must-Follow Video Conferencing (Zoom) Security Best Practices:

 1. Only Allow Authenticated Participants